multiojuice/ParametricEquationGrapher/README.md

 # Overview
 The intitial draft of this will be a python interpretation of the algorithm and calculator to do the actual math, and construct the points in an order that they can be drawn in a single motion.

-# What is a parametric equation?
+# Python Portion
+The python part of this project is designed to

 # Tools
 - Python3